Octachron/codept/README.md

 Cycles and non-resolvable dependencies are detected when the solver does not make any progress after one cycle of iterations over unresolved files.

+#Usage

+Codept can be used as a drop-in replacement for ocamldep, on Linux at least.
+More tests are needed on other platforms.

+##Compatibility with ocamldep
+The only ocamldep options not implemented by codept is `-allox-approx`: codept can only process syntactically valid files.

+However, some of the ocamldep options are slightly reinterpreted:

+  * `-one-line` is the default and only mode of codept makefile output and thus adding this option does nothing.

+  *`-as-map <file>` and `-map <file>` are both reinterpreted to use the codept specific `-no-alias-deps` option which provides a better handling of delayed alias dependencies.

+  * `-open <module>` does not open the module `<module>` when analyzing the `<module.ml>` or `<module.mli>`

+Another possible difference between codept and ocamldep output is codept built-in detection of dependency cycles.
+Within codept, cycles triggers a fatal error message and stops the current analysis.

+##Codept-only options

+Some new options explore codept possibilities and intermediary representations

+  * ` -m2l` prints the `m2l` intermediary representation of the source files
+    rather than their dependencies

+  * `-deps` prints a textual representation of the result of codept analysis.

+  * `-dot` export the dependency graph in the graphviz format

+  * `-L <dir>` tells codept to use the cmi files in directory `<dir>` to resolve unknown module names during the analysis.

+  * `-pkg <module_name>` is equivalent to `-L $(ocamlfind query module_name)`

+  * `-inner-modules`, `-unknown-modules` and `-extern-modules` refine the `-modules` option by splitting the list of dependencies in three subsets:
+      *  inner modules are the one provided to `codept` directly throught the command line,
+      *  external modules are modules discovered due to either the `-pkg` or `-L` options or precomputed package (like the standard library),
+      *  unknown modules are the one that could not be resolved.

+  * `-no-alias-deps` delays alias dependency up to the use point of the alias.
+    For instance, in the code gragment `module M = A open M` the `A` dependency is recorded only when the module `M` is opened in `open M` not during the definition of the alias.

+  * `-closed-world` stops the analysis as soon as a non-resolvable module is identified.
+Contrarily, codept default mode assumes that non-resolvable module have for signature `sig end`.
+Note that this approximation can only lead to an over-approximation of dependencies.

+For a more exhaustive list of options, see `codept -help`.

+# Installation

+opam pin add codept https://github.com/Octachron/codept.git